armadaproject/armada-spark/docs/architecture.md

 Kubernetes, and now Armada.
 Something to note: cluster managers are also sometimes referred to as "resource-managers" within the Spark codebase.

-### Defining a new Cluster Manager
+### How Armada-Spark Becomes a Cluster Manager

-To define a new cluster manager within Spark one would inherit the `trait` [`ExternalClusterManager`](https://github.com/apache/spark/blob/master/core/src/main/scala/org/apache/spark/scheduler/ExternalClusterManager.scala) and implement the required methods.
-Mostly they center around the creation, management, and deletion of Spark Executors tied to a particular Driver program.
+To define a new cluster manager within Spark one would inherit the `trait` The `armada-spark` cluster manager is defined by inheriting the [`ExternalClusterManager`](https://github.com/apache/spark/blob/master/core/src/main/scala/org/apache/spark/scheduler/ExternalClusterManager.scala) trait and implementing the required methods.
+Mostly those methods center around the creation, management, and deletion of Spark Executors tied to a particular Driver program.

 ### Integrating with `spark-submit`